syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Views.md

 	weekLabelSettings.DayFormat = "EEEE";
 	weekLabelSettings.TimeFormat = "hh:mm a ";
 	weekViewSettings.WeekLabelSettings = weekLabelSettings;
 	sfschedule.WeekViewSettings = weekViewSettings;

-	// Set our view from the "main" layout resource SetContentView(sfschedule);

-{% endhighlight %}

-#### Non-Accessible Blocks

-You can restrict/allocate certain timeslot as non-accessible block using `NonAccessibleBlocks` of `WeekViewSettings`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.

-{% highlight c# %}

-	//creating new instance for schedule
-	sfschedule = new SfSchedule(this);

-	//setting schedule view
-	sfschedule.ScheduleView = ScheduleView.WeekView;

-	//setting non-accessing blocks.
-	NonAccessibleBlocksCollection nonAccessibleBlocksCollection = new NonAccessibleBlocksCollection();
-	NonAccessibleBlock lunchHour = new NonAccessibleBlock();
-	lunchHour.StartTime=13;
-	lunchHour.EndTime=14;
-	lunchHour.Color=Color.Black;
-	lunchHour.Text="LUNCH";
-	nonAccessibleBlocksCollection.Add(lunchHour);
-	weekViewSettings.NonAccessibleBlocks = nonAccessibleBlocksCollection;

-	sfschedule.WeekViewSettings = weekViewSettings;

 	// Set our view from the "main" layout resource